ayezac/scrive-proxy-server/README.md

 # Proxy middleware

-A local dev-server that proxies requests to skrive's api
+A local dev-server that proxies requests to Scrive's api

 ## Installation